lvxuan12/SCSES/README.md

 - port: The TCP port that the application should listen on.
 If the port is not specified, and the shiny.port option is set (with options(shiny.port = XX)), then that port will be used.
 Otherwise, use a random port between 3000:8000, excluding ports that are blocked by Google Chrome for being considered unsafe: 3659, 4045, 5060, 5061, 6000, 6566, 6665:6669 and 6697.
 Up to twenty random ports will be tried.

 - launch.borwser: if launch the app in the default web browser automatically, default is FALSE.
 Setting launch.browser = TRUE may cause errors in headless environments (servers without GUI) or when no default browser is configured
-(servers without GUI) or when no default browser is configured

 After running `createConfigshiny`, you will see a URL appear in the console.
 Copy this URL and paste it into your web browser to access